 Loans are the major source of credit risk to banking institutions.
 However, other sources of credit risk exist during the course of banks' operational activities.
 Banks are increasingly being exposed to credit risk in various financial instruments other than loan advancements, including acceptances, interbank transactions, trade financing, foreign exchange transactions, financial futures, swaps, bonds, equities, options, and in the extension of commitments and guarantees, and the settlement of transactions (Ogilo, 2012).
-However, the objective of credit risk management is to minimize if not eliminate a bank's risk adjusted rate of return by maintaining credit risk exposure within acceptable ranges.
-In the management of credit risk, Sinkey (1992), indicated that such should be done within the entire portfolio as well as the risk in individual credits as transactions.
+However, the objective of credit risk management is to eliminate if not minimize a bank's risk adjusted rate of return by maintaining credit risk exposure within acceptable ranges.
+In the management of credit risk, Sinkey

+(1992), indicated that such should be done within the entire portfolio as well as the risk in individual credits as transactions.
 This will help avoid the negative ramifications associated with credit risk in bank operations.

 Liquidity and Credit risk management should be at the core of banks operations for the maintenance of financial sustainability and expanding the scope of banks' clients.
-However, amidst these facts, there has been an increased number of significant bank problems in both, developed as well as developing economies (Brownbridge & Harvey, 1998 and Basel, 2004).
+However, amidst these facts, there has been an increased number of significant bank problems in both, developed as well as developing economies (Brownbridge & Harvey, 1998; Basel, 2004).
 Bank problems, commonly failures and financial distress have affected a lot of banks, many of which have been closed down by banking regulatory authorities (Brownbridge & Harvey, 1998).
 A current case at hand is the recent takeover of UT bank Ltd and Capital bank Ltd by GCB bank limited in Ghana.
-Among other factors, weakness in liquidity and credit risk management have all along been cited as the main cause for bank problems (Richard Chijoriga, Kaijage, Peterson & Bohman, 2008 and Chijoriga, 1997).
+Among other factors, weakness in liquidity and credit risk management have all along been cited as the main cause for bank problems (Richard et al., 2008; Chijoriga, 1997).
 Exposure to liquidity risk and credit risk continue to be the principal source of problems in banks world-wide, (including Ghanaian Banks).
-However, in the Ghanaian financial environment, especially listed banks, less attention has been paid to the subject matter.
-The recent statement issued by the

-Bank of Ghana (BoG) regarding the takeover of UT bank Ltd and Capital bank Ltd calls for a holistic examination of the effect of credit risk and liquidity risk on bank performance, especially listed banks.
-In the said statement, the BoG cited among other things reasons of deeply insolvency as a cause of the takeover.
+However, in the Ghanaian financial environment, especially the banking sector, less attention has been paid to the subject matter.
+Evidence of this can be drawn from the recent statement issued by the Bank of Ghana (BoG) regarding the takeover of UT bank Ltd and Capital bank Ltd. In the said statement, the BoG cited among other things reasons of deeply insolvency as a cause of the takeover.
 This in sum, could be attributed to liquidity and credit issues.
 The problem however should not be seen to be a case for only UT bank Ltd and Capital bank Ltd. In fact, the issue cuts across the entire banking sector.
 This is the thrust for the present study.
-The study sought to assess the impact of liquidity risk and credit risk on the performance of listed banks in Ghana.
+The study sought to assess the impact of liquidity risk and credit risk on the performance of universal banks in Ghana.